bazil14/sesrv-script/README.md

 **Disclamer**

 Credit goes to github users CoffeePirate and tvwenger.
 I stumbled upon  CoffeePirate's github page and tvwenger's comment on the same page on how to get it to work.
-I just modified one of my existing scripts for Space Engineers.
+I just modified one of my existing scripts so it would be a bit easier to install and manage the server.